RetroPie/RetroPie-Docs/docs/Validating,-Rebuilding,-and-Filtering-Arcade-ROMs.md

 * Use the browse button **"..."** to select your source path.
 For example you might have a full set of MAME v0.156 ROMs - point clrmamepro to that directory as your source.
 * When rebuilding there are three options: **Non-Merged, Merged, and Split**. (**NOTE**: Using Non-Merged ROMs is the most straightforward way to copy individual games to a RetroPie system.)

-To understand what these options mean, we must first understand the MAME concept of **parents** and **clones**:
+***
+* **Non-merged**: All ROMs are standalone, meaning that each zip contains all the files needed to run that game including any files from 'parent ROMs'.
+This is the recommended format for RetroPie arcade emulators.

-* **Parent:** This is _normally_ the most common variant of a ROM in the English language.
-In some cases it is not the best working version of the game, however.
+* **Split**: Some ROMS that are considered clones, translations, or bootlegs also require a "parent ROM" to run.
+The parent ROM is normally the most common variant of a game in the English language.
+In some cases the parent is not the best working version of the game, however.
+For example, in a Split set pacman.zip (a clone), will not work without puckman.zip (its parent).
-* **Clone:** A variant of the Parent.
-Typically different language, or other small changes.
-Their .zips only contain the files that have been changed from the parent, meaning that the parent .zip must be present in the ROM directory for the clone to be ran.
-* **Non-Merged Set:** parents and clones in their own stand-alone .zip files.
-This removes clone's dependencies on parents, meaning you can take ANY of these .zip files (even the clones), put them in the appropriate ROM directory, and they should work.
-However, since every .zip has every required file, they will use higher total disk space.
-If you only want certain MAME ROMs on your system, use this method to ensure each .zip is usable stand-alone.
-* **Merged Set:** puts _all_ files of the parents and clones of the game into a single .zip file.
-The version that will be launched will be the version that which is the .zip's name.
-* **Split Set:** parents are complete .zip files with everything needed, and clones are .zip files with _only_ their unique files, saving disk space.
-This means that you will have to transfer the appropriate parent .zip to your ROM directory for every clone .zip you wish to use.
-For example, pacman.zip (a clone), will not work without puckman.zip (its parent).
-This quickly gets confusing, so it's recommended to simply transfer the whole set to your ROM directory, to avoid missing file errors. **NOTE:** split sets are how most downloaded complete MAME romsets are presented.
+* **Merged**: Clones are merged into the parent ROM zip, meaning that more than one game is stored per file.
+Merged ROM sets are not supported.

+***

 * Click **"Rebuild..."**.
 Depending on the size of the directory you chose as a source, this could take some time
 * When clrmamepro is finished rebuilding, you will see a window with statistics showing how many matching files were found, how many files were created and how many were skipped.
 Click "OK"